 Common Career Paths for Product Analyst

 Product Analysts often transition into Product Manager of Software positions, for which compensation tends to be much higher.
 On average, Product Managers of Software earn $92K per year.
-Career advancement for the typical Product Analyst often leads to becoming a Senior Product Analyst or a Product Manager of Financial Services; median salaries in these positions are $12K higher and $28K higher, respectively.
+It is quite typical for Product Analysts to transition into roles as Senior Product Analysts or Product Managers of Financial Services, where reported median earnings are $12K and $27K higher per year.

 Product Analyst Job Listings